steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 Based on the MVA approach, we, thus, focussed on the two following objectives when building our application:

  1. We want to create an awesome customer-centric product (see also: MVP), and
- 1. we want to build a scalable, flexible, secure, and reliable microservices-oriented architecture for a fast and experiment-driven business development based on an agile development model (see also: MVA).
+ 1. we want to build a scalable, flexible, secure, and reliable microservices-oriented architecture for a fast and experiment-driven business development (... based on the MVA approach).

-Essentially, we want to gain—what Gregor Hohpe in {% cite hohpe2020 %} describes as—"economies of speed" for our product via the MVA approach.
+Essentially, we want to gain—what Gregor Hohpe in {% cite hohpe2020 %} describes as—"[economies of speed](https://www.oreilly.com/library/view/the-software-architect/9781492077534/ch35.html)" with our product via the MVA approach.

+## How does an Event-driven Architecture fit into that?

+You could argue that an EDA that was already mentioned in [this section](#introduction) does not fit into the MVA approach.

 ## References